NYU Langone Health: Rankings and recognitions

 The Heart Transplant Program at the NYU Langone Transplant Institute is one of the top heart transplant centers in the U.S. It has the highest patient survival rate in the nation among programs that perform over 20 transplants per year and the highest survival rate in New York State, according to the Scientific Registry of Transplant Recipients.
 In 2022, NYU Langone transplanted 69 hearts and had the fastest transplant rate in the Northeast.
 The heart transplant team has performed more than 300 transplants since its inception in January 2018.
 It has innovated new methods to deliver life-saving heart transplants, such as a protocol for highly sensitized patients and new bridges to transplants for patients in end-stage heart failure.

 The Lung Transplant Program at the NYU Langone Transplant Institute is rated the best in the nation, based on its one-year survival (93.45 percent), wait times, survival rate on the waitlist, and volume of transplants, according to the Scientific Registry of Transplant Recipients.
 In 2022, NYU Langone performed 81 lung transplants.
 NYU Langone Health has earned a three-star rating, the highest, from the Society of Thoracic Surgeons, for mitral valve replacement and repair, aortic valve repair, and coronary artery bypass.

 The Liver Transplant Program at the NYU Langone Transplant Institute is one of the top programs in the US and the #1 program in New York.
 It has the highest transplant rate in New York with 100% living donor graft survival.
 In 2024, it performed 127 liver transplants.

 The overall survival rate for pediatric cardiac surgery at Hassenfeld Children's Hospital at NYU Langone is 99%, compared with a national rate of 97.36%, according to the Society of Thoracic Surgeons.
 The pediatric cardiac surgery program has the highest risk-adjusted survival rate of any hospital in New York State, according to the state's Department of Health.

 U.S. News & World Report

-NYU Langone Health is among the best hospitals in the U.S., according to U.S. News & World Reports 2025-26 "Best Hospitals Honor Roll".